While lifestyle factors may impact your risk for developing breast cancer, the risk factors with the greatest impact include sex and age.

 - Check the fats.
 Look for polyunsaturated and monounsaturated fats instead of saturated and trans fats.

-- Set realistic goals.Do you need to lose more than a few pounds?
-Don’t rush it.
-Crash diets are unhealthy and unsustainable.
-For some people, keeping a food journal is helpful.
+- Set realistic goals.
+Don’t rush any weight loss.
+Crash diets can be unhealthy and unsustainable.
+For some people, keeping a food journal may be helpful.